Posted: May 06, 2019

 I want my gut response to be like that of Jehoshaphat who didn’t immediately freak out at the news of impending attack, but instead chose to seek help from the Lord.

 “Some people came and told Jehoshaphat, ‘A vast army is coming against you from Edom, from the other side of the Dead Sea.
 It is already in Hazezon Tamar’ (that is, En Gedi).
 Alarmed, Jehoshaphat resolved to inquire of the Lord, and he proclaimed a fast for all Judah.
 The people of Judah came together to seek help from the Lord; indeed, they came from every town in Judah to seek him.”

 Lord, thank you that we can turn to you in times of uncertainty and helplessness.
-Help our gut response be to “inquire of the Lord” and to seek you diligently instead of worrying or trying to control the situation by our own might.
-In Jesus’ name, amen.
+Help our gut response to be to “inquire of the Lord” and to seek You diligently instead of worrying or trying to control the situation by our own might.
+In Jesus’ name, Amen.